Taming-the-BEAST/blotter/README.md

 #### Using a container

-You will have to authenticate to GitHub container registry using your personal access token (YOUR_PA):
+You will have to authenticate to GitHub container registry using your personal access token (YOUR_PA).
+You need to have repo and read/write packages permissions for the token.
 ```
 export CR_PAT=YOUR_PA
 echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin